Spring 2025 Colloquia

 Questions of identity lie at the heart of American politics and culture.
 Your race, your sexual orientation, your chosen pronouns—these are the categories by which we define ourselves and our politics.
 At the same time, we understand the ways in which certain identities are marginalized or subject to violence.
 Hence, fundamental questions of freedom, justice, and representation are newly cast in terms of “identity.”
 This course examines the way we talk about identity in America today—race, gender, and sexual identity.
 It will ask questions such as: To what extent are individuals free to choose their identity?
 What kinds of assumptions do we make about race, gender, and sexual identity, and why?
 What role should nature—and human nature—play in navigating these issues?
 Why are these identity claims so controversial in an age dominated by self-expression and equality?
 And what is the Catholic response to these urgent moral claims?
 While the course will focus on contemporary America, it will also include perspectives from Britain, Jamaica, Ghana, and South Africa in order to help us see beyond the American bubble.
 Our readings will include Anglo-American essays, novels, and films from the 21st century.

-DWC 202 C07: M 12:30-2:20, S13 & S14: W 12:30-2:20
+DWC 202 C07: M 12:30-2:20, S11 & S12: W 12:30-2:20

 DWC 202 C08: T 12:30-2:20, S15 & S16: R 12:30-2:20

-Dominic Verner, Victoria Templer
+Dominic Verner O.P., Victoria Templer

 This colloquium will consider the nature of human sociality, the human desire for status and recognition, and important ethical questions surrounding particular social behaviors such as the giving of honor and shame.
 We will approach these topics through the lens of contemporary neuroscience and psychology as well as the Aristotelean-Thomistic tradition of philosophy and theology.
 Over the course of our semester, we will consider the following questions from this interdisciplinary perspective: to what extent are our brains “wired” to recognize and to form social hierarchies?
 How does the neuroscience of emotion relate to social interactions?
 To what extent have our brains and motivated behaviors been shaped by social interactions throughout cognitive evolution?
 What role might honor, and prestige have played in the evolution of our species?
 How does human sociality compare to other social animals?
 Is it possible to not really care what other people think of you?
 Can the desire to be “cool” be sanctified?
 When is it good to give and to seek honor?
 Is it ever morally justified to shame someone?